 Total sales: $9.76 billion

-Wendy's fresh—never frozen—beef make this fast-food chain immensely profitable.
+Wendy's fresh—never frozen—beef makes this fast-food chain immensely profitable.
 The brand's quippy Twitter account doesn't hurt, either.

 Total sales: $10.20 billion